This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 Wander Quattro Canti

-One of the most famous intersections of Europe, the ‘four corners of Palermo’ was built at the beginning of the 17th century.
-Quattro Canti is also one of the finest examples of grand city planning in Europe and a glorious place to start your Palermo one day itinerary.
+One of Europe’s most famous intersections, the ‘four corners of Palermo’, was built at the beginning of the 17th century.
+Quattro Canti is also one of the finest examples of grand city planning in Europe and a glorious place to start your Palermo one-day itinerary.

-Each facade, although nearly identical, depicts different themes at different levels – the four seasons for the fountains, four Spanish rulers of Sicily, and the four female patron saints of Palermo.
+Although nearly identical, each facade depicts different themes at different levels – the four seasons for the fountains, the four Spanish rulers of Sicily, and the four female patron saints of Palermo.
 This is a must-photograph spot and a very lively introduction to the grandeur of the city.

 TOP TIP: Literally on the corner of Quatti Canti and Via Vittorio Emanuele is the beautifully frescoed Sicilian Baroque Catholic Church of Saint Joseph of the Theatine Fathers or Chiesa di San Giuseppe dei Padri Teatini.
 We preferred it to the cathedral, and it’s free to enter.